Sunset Limited: Bypassing of Phoenix

-On June 2, 1996, the Sunset Limited was rerouted to a more southerly route between Tucson, and Yuma, Arizona, bypassing Phoenix.
-Union Pacific, which had acquired Southern Pacific earlier in the year, wanted to abandon a decaying portion of its Phoenix–Yuma "West Line", particularly the Roll Industrial Lead, that had previously been used to serve Phoenix, due to deteriorating track conditions and very light freight traffic.
-By then the Sunset Limited was almost the only train using the Wellton Branch, and service was slow and bumpy along this worn-out section.
-The main freight customer was the Dept. of Energy which used the alignment to transport equipment spent commercial nuclear fuel from the Palo Verde Nuclear Generating Station, but after the 1995 sabotage, this was deemed too insecure, leaving Amtrak the only regular customer.
+On July 2, 1996, the train was rerouted to a more southerly route between Tucson and Yuma, Arizona, bypassing Phoenix.
+Union Pacific, which had acquired Southern Pacific earlier that year, wanted to abandon a deteriorated section of its Phoenix-Yuma "West Line", particularly the Roll Industrial Lead, that had previously been used to serve Phoenix, due to deteriorating tracks conditions and zero freight traffic.
+By then the Sunset Limited was only train using the Wellton Branch, and service was slow and bumpy along this worn-out sections.
+The main freight customer was the United States Department of Energy which used the alignment to transport equipment spent commercial nuclear fuel from the Palo Verde Nuclear Generating Station, but after the 1995 sabotage, this was deemed too insecure, leaving Amtrak the only regular customer.

-UP demanded that Amtrak pay for the maintenance, and Amtrak, in an attempt to avoid the rerouting, requested assistance from the State of Arizona to make funds available to repair the Wellton cutoff tracks, to which the State refused to provide the funds Amtrak requested.
+UP demanded that Amtrak, as the only customer left using the branch, pay for tracks maintenance, and Amtrak, in an attempt to avoid rerouting, requested assistance from the State of Arizona to provide the necessary funds to repair the most critical sections of the Wellton cutoff, but the State refused to provide the funds Amtrak had requested.

 Thus by June 1996, the Sunset Limited was bypassing Phoenix, and UP promptly put the 64 mi midsection of the Wellton cutoff out of service.
 This made Phoenix one of the nation's largest cities without direct passenger service; although the designated Phoenix-area stop is in Maricopa, a suburban community about 40 mi south of downtown Phoenix.
 Amtrak Thruway service, run by Stagecoach Express, connects the two cities.